How To Set Up Local Conversion Tracking

 Here’s how to enable local action tracking:

-Link your Google My Business (GMB) profile to Google Ads through location extensions.
-This helps track actions that indicate purchase intent, like visits or direction requests. - Call Tracking
+Link your Google Business Profile to Google Ads through location assets.
+This helps track actions that indicate purchase intent, like visits or direction requests. -

-Activate call extensions to generate unique forwarding numbers for better call tracking.
-Configure these settings:Feature Recommended Setting Why It Matters Call Reporting Enabled Tracks call duration and timing Call Recording Optional Useful for quality checks and training Minimum Duration 30 seconds Filters out non-meaningful calls - Direction Request Tracking
+Activate call assets to generate unique forwarding numbers for better call tracking.
+Configure these settings:Feature Recommended Setting Why It Matters Call Reporting Enabled Tracks call duration and timing Call Recording Optional Useful for quality checks and training Minimum Duration 30 seconds Filters out non-meaningful calls -

-Use location extensions to monitor how often customers request directions to your store.
+Use location assets to monitor how often customers request directions to your store.

 These tools help bridge the gap between online engagement and offline actions, giving you a clearer picture of customer behaviour.